Quality-Assurance-DAO/F5-Developer-ecosystem-Proposal/Project-Catalyst/Proposal/06-Detailed-Plan/06-Detailed-Plan.md

 # 06-Detailed-Plan

+# Funding

+**Estimated cost :** 2 ADA to mint an ADA Non Fungible Token that records the support of Project Catalyst for QA-DAO

 # 1.1 DAO-Open-Source

 A repository applying existing best practice open-source community standards and methods to all Catalyst Projects.